Abiola7272/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories counts the number of directories and sub-directories in the current directory.
 12-newset_files script displays the 10 newest files in the current directory.
 13-unique script create a script that takes a list of words as input and prints only words that appear exactly once.
+14-findthatword display lines containing the pattern “root” from the file /etc/passwd.